Positional $\omega$-regular languages: Positionality of omega -regular objectives: Statement of the results

-In fact, regarding "$\ee$-completable" automata we obtain a stronger result: \emph{any} "parity automaton" "recognising" a "positional" language is "$\ee$-completable" (including "non-deterministic" ones, see Corollary~\ref{cor-p4-dec:ee-closure-nd}).
-However, the proof of this result relies on Theorem~\ref{th-p4-reslt:MainCharacterisation-allItems} and its consequences (mainly Theorem~\ref{th-p4-reslt:union-PI} about closure under union).
-We precise the exact set of equivalences concerning "$\ee$-complete" automata in the next proposition (we refer to Section~\ref{subsec-p4:from-signature-to-HP} for a proof).
+This shows the equivalence of all the statements of Theorem~\ref{th-reslt:MainCharacterisation-allItems}, except for Item~\ref{item-th:ee-complete-forall}: \emph{any} "parity automaton" "recognising" a "positional" language is "$\ee$-completable" (including "non-deterministic" ones).
+The proof of this result, included in Corollary~\ref{cor-dec:ee-closure-nd}, relies on the equivalence between Items~\ref{item-th:halfPosFiniteEve} and~\ref{item-th:halfPosArbitrary} and its consequences (mainly Theorem~\ref{th-reslt:union-PI} about closure under union).
 We do not know whether the existence of a "non-deterministic" "$\ee$-complete" automaton suffices to prove "positionality".